 The correspondence of the origin data label value and axis to be input is shown in Fig. 2-15.
-(For the 5-axis robot, the J4 axis is meaningless.)

 Fig.2-15 : Correspondence of origin data label and axis

 The method for inputting the origin data is explained below.
 The value shown in Fig. 2-14 will be input as an example.